Special Educational Needs Information Report

 - We use a range of software on our school learning platform/website to help pupils engage with subjects they find difficult, to practice basic skills and work towards becoming independent learners.

-- We use key rings containing Makaton signs on small cards to aid children with communication difficulties for pupils who need it.
+- We use key rings containing Makaton signs on small cards and individual timelines to aid children with communication difficulties for pupils who need it.

 How do we modify teaching approaches for individual pupils?